Super Cars (Scars) of my life

 The Soulmate Car – Range Rover

-I wonder when zoomcar would add it to their fleet of cars, of course with insurance covering it from top to toe.
+I wonder when Zoomcar would add it to their fleet of caaaars, of course with insurance covering it from top to toe.
 At least then, maybe I can satiate my desire of driving this beautiful beast.

 I dream of owning – The 5.0 Petrol LWB SV Autobiography variant costing around Rs 5 crores in India.
 Itna toh mera saalon ka CTC bhi nahin hai…but dreams are free, right.
 May be one day they’d slash the prices, just like upon introduction of new iphone series, the older one becomes cheaper, still out of bounds though.
 But seriously boss…Range Rover is the pinnacle of luxury SUVs segment.